rdierckx/cssparrow/README.md

 cssparrow
 =========

-Evolutive, light and flexible SASS framework.
+Evolutive, light and flexible SASS starter.
 With a strong structure which give foundation to let developer appropriate it and make it evolve.
-And because maintainability is important, the documentation give a good overview and can be updated easily, thanks to markdown.
+And because maintainability is important, Cssparrow have evolutive guideline which can be updated easily, thanks to markdown.

 Instalation
 ------------